-You refer to wisdom traditions like Advaita Vedanta, Yoga, Buddhism and Kashmir Shaivism are there other pointers to what Nonduality is in these traditions?
+You refer to wisdom traditions like Advaita Vedanta, Yoga, Buddhism and Kashmir Shaivism are there other pointers to what Nonduality, Nondualism, is in these traditions?

+You mean is Nonduality explained in these traditions.
 Yes.
-In fact there are too many to list here, yet I will share a couple.
+In fact there are too many pointers to list here, yet I will share a couple.

 The invocation of the Isha Upanishad is one pointer [the Upanishads are spoken of as a summary of the vedas; the knowledge of the vedas is said to be so vast that it would take lifetimes to properly study them].

 Here is the invocation of the Isha Upanishad followed by my translation and commentary.

 Om, That is the whole, This is the whole;

 yet That whole is not diminished in any way,

 Om, Awareness is the whole, Consciousness is the whole;

 yet Awareness is not diminished in any way,